The Louise Shimmel Wildlife Hospital

 When a raptor is ready, their release is a beautiful moment to behold!

-Last year, during our 25th anniversary and annual benefit dinner at King Estate Winery, two Northern Harriers were released.
+During our 25th anniversary and annual benefit dinner at King Estate Winery, two Northern Harriers were released.
 The birds originally came to us as orphaned nestlings.

-Slow motion video by Tim Fox, Country 93 radio.
+Video by Tim Fox, Country 93 Radio